mmistakes/minimal-mistakes/README.md

 To help me out try to avoid creating pull requests on `master` and instead branch off of `develop`.
 It's much easier for me to test, merge, and roll them into new releases this way.

-Theme documentation and demo pages can be found in the `gh-pages` branch, please submit pull requests against that branch.
+Theme documentation and demo pages can be found in the [`/docs`](docs) if submitting improvements, typo corrections, etc.

 ---